OCP Data Privacy Policy

 7.2.

-Omilia shall immediately investigate the Security Breach and identify, prevent and make best efforts to mitigate the effects of any Security Breach in accordance with its obligations under this Agreement and, subject to Data Controller’s prior agreement, carry out any recovery or other action necessary to remedy the Security Breach.
+Omilia shall immediately investigate the Security Breach and identify, prevent and make best efforts to mitigate the effects of any Security Breach in accordance with its obligations under this Agreement and, subject to the Data Controller’s prior agreement, carry out any recovery or other action necessary to remedy the Security Breach.
 Omilia shall not release or publish any filing, communication, notice, press release, or report concerning any Security Breach in respect of Personal Data (“Publicity“) without Data Controller’s prior written approval.
-The actions and steps described in this Clause 8 shall, without prejudice to Data Controller’s right to seek any legal remedy (including the claim for reimbursement of Data Controller’s costs of legal action against Omilia or Sub-Processor) as a result of the breach, be undertaken at the expense of Omilia and Omilia shall pay for or reimburse Data Controller for all costs, losses and expenses relating to the cost of preparing and publishing Publicity.
+The actions and steps described in this Clause 7 shall, without prejudice to the Data Controller’s right to seek any legal remedy (including the claim for reimbursement of Data Controller’s costs of legal action against Omilia or Sub-Processor) as a result of the breach, be undertaken at the expense of Omilia, and Omilia shall pay for or reimburse Data Controller for all costs, losses, and expenses relating to the cost of preparing and publishing Publicity.

 8.

-PRIVACY IMPACT ASSESSMENTSWhere requested to do so by Data Controller, Omilia shall make available to Data Controller all information necessary to demonstrate Data Controller compliance with the applicable Privacy Law and shall assist Data Controller to carry out a privacy impact assessment of the Services and work with Data Controller to implement agreed mitigation actions to address privacy risks so identified.
+PRIVACY IMPACT ASSESSMENTSWhere requested to do so by Data Controller, Omilia shall make available to Data Controller all information necessary to demonstrate Data Controller compliance with the applicable Privacy Law and shall assist the Data Controller to carry out a privacy impact assessment of the Services and work with the Data Controller to implement agreed mitigation actions to address privacy risks so identified.

 9.